michael-s-luo/DS4.1_Natural-Language-Processing/README.md

-# Bloomtech Data Science - Unit 4
+# Data Science @ BloomTech - Unit 4
 ## 4.1: Natural Language Processing

 This repository serves to store and document my completed projects, assignments, and learning materials from the BloomTech Data Science curriculum.